 Property and equipment are stated at cost, except for donated assets, which are recorded at their fair market value at the date of the gift.
 The Foundation does not imply a time restriction, based on the assets' estimated useful lives, on donations of property and equipment that are restricted as to their use by the donor.
-Accordingly, those donations are recorded as support, increasing unrestricted net assets.
+Accordingly, those donations are recorded as support, increasing net assets without restriction.